lumen112015/becoming/src/posts/vision-for-the-world.md

 **Belonging Without Conditions** – Knowing you are already worthy of being here, without having to earn or prove it.

-**Attunement** – Listening so deeply—to yourself, to others, to the world—that you can hear what isn’t being said.
+**Attunement** – Listening so deeply, to yourself, to others, to the world, that you can hear what isn’t being said.

 **Truth with Kindness** – Speaking from clarity and love at the same time, without dulling either.